 Our strategy for segmentation relies on the characteristic rhythm caused by the series of swipes that occur within a scratch bout.
-Within a scratch bout, swipes tend to occur with a period of approximately 50ms.
-Exploratory analysis of the data also reveals that sound caused each swipe occupies a broad frequency band.
-Additionally, while lower frequencies are often contaminated by other sources of sound, higher frequencies tend to uncontaminated.
+Within a scratch bout, swipes tend Maybe split it up?
+One to occur with a period of approximately 50ms.
+Exploratory analysis of the data also capture the majority of reveals that sound caused each swipe occupies a broad frequency band.
+Additionally, while lower frequencies are often contaminated by other sources of sound, higher analysis?
+Or was this frequencies tend to uncontaminated.
 We therefore wish to locate time points with strong power in higher frequencies and check that these peaks in power occur close to 50ms apart.